Ulcerative Colitis Treatment in Johnson City, TN

 Diet and stress have been long thought to be a primary cause for the disease, but an exact cause is unknown.
 In most cases, a family history of ulcerative colitis will contribute to susceptibility.

-Our board certified general surgeons at John Lawson Surgical Group specialize in treating ulcerative colitis.
-Learn more about ulcerative colitis and schedule your consultation at our office in Johnson City or Kingsport today.
+The board-certified general surgeons at The John Lawson Surgical Group specialize in treating ulcerative colitis.
+Learn more about ulcerative colitis and schedule your consultation at our office in Johnson City today.

 Symptoms of Ulcerative Colitis